-- Due to the high demand for ferry tickets for bed cabins and cars, it would be best to book your ferry tickets from Italy to Greece in advance
+- Due to the high demand for ferry tickets for bed cabins and vehicles, it would be best to book your tickets from Italy to Greece in advance!

-- If you are fast enough you can benefit from the early booking offer of some ferry operators.
+- If you book early enough you can benefit from the early booking discount that some ferry operators offer!

-Several different discounts apply on the ferry tickets for the routes from Italy to Greece:
+What are the discounts that apply to ferry tickets for the routes from Italy to Greece?

-- Early Booking Discount: This is a seasonal discount that is opening in December and closing in February/March.
-Usually, a 20-30% discount is applied to the overall ticket price.
-Please note that tickets issued with this discount cannot be either canceled or refunded.
+- Early Booking Discount: This is a seasonal discount that starts in December and ends around February/March.
+A 20-30% discount is usually applied to the overall ticket price.
+Please note that tickets issued with this discount can be neither canceled nor refunded.

-- International Student Discount: The holders of the International Student Card (ISIC) are eligible for discounted tickets at the same rate as Greek university students (20% discount on economy seats etc.).
-If you would like to use this discount, please select the related discount from the drop-down menu.
+- International Student Discount: International Student Card (ISIC) holders are eligible for discount tickets at the same rate as Greek university students (e.g. 20% discount on economy seats etc.).
+If you would like to apply it, please select the relevant discount from the drop-down menu.

-- Return Tickets Discount: When issuing a return ticket, a discount is provided by the ferry operator (usually 20% or 30% on the return ticket) and it is automatically applied from Ferryhopper's ferry booking system.
+- Return Tickets Discount: When issuing a return ticket, a discount is provided by the ferry operator (usually 20% or 30% on the return ticket).
+The discount is automatically applied by Ferryhopper's ferry booking system.

-- Children Discount: Children tickets have special prices and can travel either free of charge or with a 50% discount.
-These discounts are automatically calculated during the pricing process.
-Take care, as this discount cannot be combined with other discounts e.g. Family Discount.
+- Children Discount: There are special prices for children, who can travel either free of charge or with a 50% discount.
+These discounts are automatically calculated during the booking process.
+Please note that this discount cannot be combined with other discounts e.g. Family Discount.

-- Family Discount: This discount applies to all ferry operators that serve the Italy - Greece route and it is automatically calculated when 3 or more ferry tickets are issued in the same booking.
-The pricing is performed according to the rules of each operator.
+- Family Discount: This discount is offered by all ferry operators that serve the Italy - Greece route.
+It is automatically calculated when 3 or more ferry tickets are issued in the same booking.
+The discount rate varies depending on the ferry company.

 The ferry companies that operate the crossings from Italy to Malta are Grimaldi Lines and Virtu Ferries.
-All the ferries from Italy to Malta reach the port of the capital of Malta, Valletta.
+All ferries traveling from Italy reach the port of the capital of Malta, Valletta.
 The most popular ferry routes from Italy and Sicily to Malta are:

-- From Salerno, the ferry trip usually takes 26 hours
+- From Salerno to Valletta the ferry journey usually lasts 26 hrs 30 min

-- From Catania, the duration of the ferry trip is from 4 hours to 7 hours
+- From Catania to Valletta the duration of the ferry trip ranges from 4 to 7 hrs

-- From Pozzallo the ferry trip to Valletta lasts less than 2 hours and there are a lot of weekly sailings
+- From Pozzallo to Valletta the ferry ride lasts less than 2 hrs and there are a lot of weekly sailings

 Croatia is a very popular holiday destination for tourists and locals alike.
-From the coast of Dalmatia to the northern coastal cities of Croatia, such as Pula and Rovinj, Croatia has a lot of sights to offer.
-The ferry connection from Italy to Croatia is executed mainly from the Italian ports in the north and the west of the country.
+From the coast of Dalmatia to the northern coastal cities, such as Pula and Rovinj, Croatia offers many beautiful sights.
+The ferry connection from Italy to Croatia is executed mainly from the ports in the North and West of Italy.
 The ferry companies operating in the area are SNAV, Liberty Lines, Gomo Viaggi Pesaro, Venezia Lines, and Jadrolinija.
-The most popular ferry routes connecting Italy with Croatia are:
+The most popular ferry routes connecting Italy to Croatia are:

 - From Bari to Dubrovnik